Product Name:

 Target Alias: Phosphoprotein NP33; Ribosomal protein S6; RS6; S6 Ribosomal Protein

-Product Type Specific: Ribosomal proteinS6 phosphosite-specific antibody
+Product Type Specific: RPS6 phosphosite-specific antibody

 Antibody Code: PN559